Online Premarital Counseling

 Here are some of the topics I cover in my work with premarital couples.

-Assessment – Learn about each other’s emotional needs, personality types, communication styles and more using various assessment measures based on your individual needs.
+Assessment – Discover your strengths and areas for improvement as a couple.
+You’ll learn about each other’s emotional needs, personality types, communication styles and more using various assessment measures based on your individual needs.

 Communication – It’s always important to set the groundwork of effective communication before getting into the hard stuff.
 And trust me, there will be hard stuff that comes up in your marriage no matter how perfect you are for each other.
 If you know how to talk about issues as they arise, you’ll likely have many fewer and less severe issues throughout your marriage.
 I teach couples specific communication techniques that include learning how to empathize with and validate each other to make sure both parties feel heard and understood.